Hello friends! I am so excited to show you this delicious recipe for Key Lime Pie Macarons today! These were by far some of my favorite macarons ever!

 - With the whisk attachment, start whisking mixture on low for about 30 seconds, then gradually start increasing speed to medium.
 Whisk on medium for one minute, until mixture is white and starting to become fluffy.
 Raise speed to high for 2-3 more minutes until stiff peaks are formed.
 Best way to check this is to keep your eye on the whites.
 Once they get glossy and you start seeing streaks formed by the whisk, it might be time to stop.

 - You don’t want to overbeat the mixture at this point, because you don’t want to add too much air to it.
-Just whisk until stiff peaks have formed.
-You will notice the bird’s beak shape the peak will form and that will tell you the meringue can stop being whipped.
+Just whisk until stiff peaks have formed, the peak should be shooting straight up if you hold the whisk upright, it shouldn't be bending down to the side.

 - Pour powdered sugar and almond flour into stiff whites.